Football: Ibrahimovic saves Man Utd, Leicester surge on

 Defeat completed a miserable few days for Sunderland manager David Moyes, who had to apologise after being caught on camera threatening to "slap" a female television reporter.

+"I'm just grateful for the club's support," Moyes said.
+"As far as I'm concerned the matter's finished."

-The result left Sunderland eight points from safety with eight games of the season remaining.
+Sunderland lie eight points from safety with eight games of the season remaining.

 George Boyd struck as Burnley boosted their survival hopes by beating Stoke City 1-0, while goals from M'Baye Niang and skipper Troy Deeney earned Watford a 2-0 home win over West Brom.